core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

      * Either the Uri-Path-Abbrev Option, or one or more Uri-Path Options.

-     If the endpoint is not configured to be a reverse-proxy, or the request URI from the Uri-Host, Uri-Port, Uri-Path, and Uri-Path-Abbrev Options is not intended to support reverse-proxy functionalities, then the endpoint moves to Step 3.

-     Otherwise, the endpoint MUST check whether forwarding REQ to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
-This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt and verify REQ before performing this step.

-     In case the check fails, the endpoint MUST stop processing REQ and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client.
+   In the case that the endpoint is not configured to be a forward-proxy, it stops processing REQ and replies with a 5.05 (Proxying Not Supported) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-     Otherwise, the endpoint consumes the included Uri-Host, Uri-Port, Uri-Path, and Uri-Path-Abbrev Options, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.

-     Note that, when forwarding REQ, the endpoint might not remove the Uri-Path-Abbrev-Option or all the Uri-Path Options originally included, e.g., in case the next hop towards the origin server is a reverse-proxy.

-     If the endpoint forwards REQ to (the next hop towards) the origin server, this may result in (further) protecting REQ over that communication leg, as per {{outgoing-requests}}.

-     After that, the endpoint does not take any further action.

-3. The endpoint proceeds as defined below, depending on which of the two following conditions holds.
+   Otherwise, this algorithm moves to Step 4.

+3. Having reached this step, REQ does not include the Proxy-Scheme Option or the Proxy-Scheme-Number Option, but it includes a combination of:

+   * The Uri-Host Option.

-   * REQ does not include an OSCORE Option.
+   * The Uri-Port Option.

+   * Either the Uri-Path-Abbrev Option, or one or more Uri-Path Options.

+   In the case that the endpoint is not configured to be a reverse-proxy, or the request URI from the Uri-Host, Uri-Port, Uri-Path, and Uri-Path-Abbrev Options is not intended to support reverse-proxy functionalities, then this algorithm moves to Step 5.

+   Otherwise, this algorithm moves to Step 4.

+4. The endpoint MUST check whether forwarding REQ to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
+This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt and verify REQ before performing this step (if applicable).

-     If the endpoint does not have an application to handle REQ, it MUST stop processing the request and MAY respond with a 4.04 (Not Found) error response to (the previous hop towards) the origin client.
+   If the check fails, the endpoint MUST stop processing REQ and MUST reply with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

+   Instead, if the check succeeds, the following applies.

+   * In the case that the previous step in this algorithm was Step 2, hence the endpoint is meant to process REQ as a forward-proxy, then the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}}.

+     In particular, the endpoint checks whether the authority component (host and port) of the request URI identifies the endpoint itself.
+In such a case, REQ has to be treated as a local (non-proxied) request and this algorithm moves to Step 1.

+     Otherwise, the endpoint forwards REQ to (the next hop towards) the origin server according to the request URI, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
+For instance, a forward-proxy does not forward a request that includes proxy-related options together with the Listen-To-Multicast-Responses Option (see {{Section 4 of I-D.ietf-core-multicast-notifications-proxy}}).

+   * In the case that the previous step in this algorithm was Step 3, hence the endpoint is meant to process REQ as a reverse-proxy, then the endpoint consumes the included Uri-Host, Uri-Port, Uri-Path, and Uri-Path-Abbrev Options, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.

+     Note that, when forwarding REQ, the endpoint might not remove the Uri-Path-Abbrev-Option or all the Uri-Path Options originally included, e.g., if the next hop towards the origin server is a reverse-proxy.

+   In either case, if the endpoint forwards REQ to (the next hop towards) the origin server, this may result in (further) protecting REQ over that communication leg, as per {{outgoing-requests}}.

+   After that, the endpoint does not take any further action and terminates this algorithm.

+5. If REQ includes an OSCORE Option, this algorithm moves to Step 6.
+Otherwise, the endpoint proceeds as defined below.

+   In the case that the endpoint does not have an application to handle REQ, it MUST stop processing the request and MAY reply with a 4.04 (Not Found) error response to (the previous hop towards) the origin client.
+This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-     Otherwise, the endpoint delivers REQ to the application.
+   Otherwise, the endpoint delivers REQ to the application and terminates this algorithm.

-   * REQ includes an OSCORE Option.

-     The endpoint decrypts REQ using the OSCORE Security Context CTX indicated by the OSCORE Option.
+6. The endpoint decrypts REQ using the OSCORE Security Context CTX indicated by the OSCORE Option.
 A successful decryption results in the decrypted request REQ\*.
 The possible presence of an OSCORE Option in REQ\* is not treated as an error situation.

    If the endpoint uses policies such as those discussed in {{source-based-policies}}, the endpoint retrieves CTX from a specific list of Security Contexts.
 The endpoint searches for such list by using the source addressing information of REQ, i.e., the addressing information of the (previous hop towards the) origin client.

-     If the OSCORE processing results in an error, the endpoint MUST stop processing REQ and performs error handling as per {{Section 8.2 of RFC8613}} or {{Sections 7.2 and 8.4 of I-D.ietf-core-oscore-groupcomm}}, in case OSCORE or Group OSCORE is used, respectively.
-In case the endpoint sends an error response to (the previous hop towards) the origin client, this may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.
+   If the OSCORE processing results in an error, the endpoint MUST stop processing REQ and performs error handling as per {{Section 8.2 of RFC8613}} or {{Sections 7.2 and 8.4 of I-D.ietf-core-oscore-groupcomm}}, in the case that OSCORE or Group OSCORE is used, respectively.
+If the endpoint sends an error response to (the previous hop towards) the origin client, this may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-     Otherwise, if the OSCORE processing is successful, REQ takes REQ\* and the endpoint moves to Step 1.
+   Otherwise, if the OSCORE processing is successful, REQ takes REQ\* and this algorithm moves to Step 1.

 ### Policies for Source-Based Processing # {#source-based-policies}